Translating between the representations of an acyclic convex geometry of bounded degree: Introduction

 \section{Introduction}

-Finite closure systems appear in disguise in several areas of mathematics and computer science, including database theory~\cite{maier1983theory,mannila1992design}, Horn logic~\cite{kautz1993reasoning,crama2011boolean}, or lattice theory~\cite{birkhoff1940lattice, davey2002introduction}, to mention but a few.
+Finite closure systems appear in disguise in several areas of mathematics and computer science, including database theory~\cite[Chapter 13]{mannila1992design}, Horn logic~\cite[Chapter 6]{crama2011boolean}, or lattice theory~\cite[Chapter 2]{davey2002introduction}, to mention but a few.

 A closure system is a family of subsets of some finite ground set being closed by intersection and containing the ground set.
 The study of the various representations of closure systems and the algorithmic task of translating between them have received lots of attention in these respective fields, and have been the topic of the Dagstuhl Seminar 14201~\cite{dagstuhl2014}.
-The translation task we study in this paper is most importantly known for being a considerable generalization of the notorious and widely open hypergraph dualization problem, while not being known to be intractable, contrary to analogous other natural generalizations such as lattice dualization~\cite{kavvadias2000generating, babin2017dualization,defrain2020dualization}.
+The translation task we study in this paper is most importantly known for being a considerable generalization of the notorious and widely open hypergraph dualization problem, while also not being known to be intractable, contrary to analogous other natural generalizations such as lattice dualization~\cite{kavvadias2000generating, babin2017dualization,defrain2020dualization}.
 We redirect the reader to the recent works~\cite{distel2011complexity,babin2013computing,beaudou2017algorithms,defrain2021translating,nourine2023hierarchical} as well as to the surveys~\cite{wild2017joy,bertet2018lattices, rudolph2017succinctness} for more information on the topic.

 Among the several representations of closure systems, two of them occupy a central role, namely, \emph{irreducible closed sets} and \emph{implicational bases}, whose formal definitions are postponed to Section~\ref{sec:preliminaries}.
 Informally, irreducible closed sets are particular sets of the closure system, while implicational bases are sets of implications of the form $A \to B$, where $A$, the premise, and $B$, the conclusion, are subsets of the ground set.
 A closure system has a unique collection of irreducible closed sets, but it can be represented by several equivalent implicational bases.
 As noted in~\cite{khardon1995translating}, these two representations are generally incomparable, in size and usefulness.
 Notably, there exist instances where the minimum cardinality of an implicational base is exponential in the number of irreducible closed sets, and vice versa.
 Moreover, the computational complexity of some algorithmic tasks such as reasoning, abduction, or recognizing lattice properties can differ significantly depending on the representation at hand~\cite{kautz1993reasoning,babin2013computing,mannila1992design}.
 These observations motivate the problem of translating between the two representations, which has two sides: enumerate the irreducible closed sets from an implicational base, and produce a compact implicational base from the collection of irreducible closed sets.
 These problems are respectively denoted by \icsenum{} and \mibgen{} throughout the paper and formally defined in the next section.